Colour of Nature

 1. Door

-The first part "Opening the door" opens the door as the scene starts.
-I made two doors for both on left and right.
-The pattern of the door was inspired by a Korean traditional wave pattern.
-Technically, I used two nested for-loops, which differentiates by odd and even numbers.
-As time passes a black coloured rectangle gradually scales up and covers the whole shape, to make an animation of opening the door.
-This correlates with the last scene "Closing the door", which have the same door shape, but the black coloured rectangle gradually shrinks as if it's closing the door.
+The first part, "Opening the door", opens the door as the scene starts.
+I made two doors for both left and right.
+The pattern was inspired by a Korean traditional wave pattern.
+Technically, I used two nested for-loops differentiated by odd and even numbers.
+As time passes, a black rectangle gradually scales up and covers the whole shape to animate the door opening.
+This correlates with the final scene, "Closing the door", which uses the same door shape but the black rectangle gradually shrinks as if closing the door.

 2. Obangsaek

-The second part, "Obangsaek" is a generative coloured pattern.
-Terming, Obangsaek is a colour scheme of the five Korean traditional colours of white, black, blue, yellow, and red.
-I tried to make the main colour pallet out of these colours.
+The second part, "Obangsaek", is a generative coloured pattern built from the five Korean traditional colours — white, black, blue, yellow, and red.

 3. The Dancheong pattern

-In Part3, the "Dancheong pattern" is a combination of grid and generative shape.
-It was challeng- ing for me to make a flower shape, but week4's Mandala Shapes helped me to implement the pattern.
-Basic trigonometry has been used to generate a shape.
-I made two different flower shape creating functions, which the first one having two different vertexes, and another one having three different vertexes, which results in a different flower shape.
-Every flower rotates and scales as time pass.
+Part 3, the "Dancheong pattern", is a combination of grid and generative shape.
+It was challenging to make a flower shape, but week 4's Mandala Shapes helped me implement the pattern.
+Basic trigonometry was used to generate each shape.
+I made two different flower-creating functions — one with two different vertices and another with three, resulting in different flower forms.
+Every flower rotates and scales over time.
 The flower shape consists of three different colours and featured flowers.
-The flower shape at the back rotates at a different angle with the other two flower shapes at the front.
-Also, the background's grid patterns are made using for-nested loops, which references week4's Magnetic grid.
-For the flowers at each corner, I used ofPath to draw an oval shape for the flower's leaves.
+The flower at the back rotates at a different angle from the two at the front.
+The background grid patterns are made using nested for-loops, referencing week 4's Magnetic grid.
+For the flowers at each corner, I used ofPath to draw oval shapes for the leaves.

 4. Colourful Wave

-This scene consists of four waves, and each wave has an outline.
+This scene consists of four waves, each with an outline.
 It references week 5's Noisy Waves code.
-To outline, I made every parameter of the two waves the same except for the y and shapeDepth value.
-Then used a colour lerp function to change between two colours gradually.
-The periodical cosine wave is used to change the colour effect
+To outline each wave, I made every parameter of the two waves the same except for the y and shapeDepth value.
+Then I used a colour lerp function to change gradually between two colours.
+A periodical cosine wave drives the colour effect.